 I value health communication and I think it is a key metric when it comes to checking how healthy your company is.

 If you had to give one business lesson to people who think about launching their SaaS, what would it be?

 Launch ASAP/ Launch Frequently.
 Do not wait to have the perfect SaaS.
 Just launch it – ugly as it may look like.
-The key to success in SaaS is to get feedback and constantly improve.
+The key to success in SaaS is to get feedback, get the right cloud hosting, and constantly improve.
 Don’t you ever think that you are going to reach a state where you say I am ready – no improvements are required!
 Forget it!
 Run your product, create a blog and keep going!

 Talk to as many people as possible.
 I have seen this mistake over and over again.
 Some founders won’t tell you what they are building as they fear copycats!
 No matter what you will build, there is always going to be a competitor which does exactly what you are doing.
 What sets you apart is how you execute your daily operations, what features you include next and so on.
 Don’t wait till you have the SaaS build to start talking to people about what you are doing.
 It might be too late!

 What other CEOs do you look up to? (and I should interview)

 I don’t follow SaaS CEOs in particular.
 I really follow Patrick Bet David who is not in the SaaS industry.